ethanmick8/mtg_app/README.md

 # mtg_app
-rudimetary MAgic_ the Gathering card database UI
+rudimetary Mgic: the Gathering card database UI

 This project utilizes a database created in mySQL to pull/add and display data to users pertaining to
 Magic: the Gathering cards.
 The database used was created locally on my machine using the queries